Mathigon/mathigon.io/polypad/index.md

   // soon as the target is interacted with.
   showGesture: (selector: string, slide?: {x: number, y: number}) => void;

-  // Pin or unpin the actionbar programatically.
-Note that the actionbar is always pinned for
-  // screen widths smaller than 600px.
-  pinActionbar: (pin: boolean) => void;

   // Enable keyboard and accessibility shortcuts.
 See below for details
   bindKeyboardEvents: (keys?: KeyboardShortcuts) => void;

   // Remove and clean up this Polypad instance.
 This action is irreversible, and any further
   // interaction with the instance class may throw undefined Errors. destroy(): void;